Client recipes

-Before you begin, you'll need a Stable Baseline API key.
-Visit the MCP Setup Guide to create one from your workspace settings.
+You'll need a Stable Baseline API key.
+Visit the MCP setup guide to create one from your workspace settings.
+Keys are prefixed sta_… and shown only once.

-Server Namestablebaseline-mcp
+Server namesb

 TransportStreamable HTTP